nikomatsakis/rustnation-24/index.md

 ???

-In some other languages *who we shall not name*, you find that using high-level, nice features like this comes with a kind of *abstraction tax*.
-You can use them, but for the most efficient parts of the code, you have to rewrite it to work in this low-level way.
-With Rust, when things work right, this is not necessary.
+And this is Rust's promise: high-level things like iterators and closures don't come with hidden costs.
+Those costs can become a kind of abstraction tax that means that when you really need perforance you have to write low-level code.
+In Rust, at least when things are working right, that's not necessary.

 ---